-The "standard" open SC technique and its variations typically involve a horizontal or vertical incision through the skin, a horizontal incision through the cricothyroid membrane (CTM), a dilator or tool to enlarge or maintain the opening through the CTM, commonly a finger, tracheal hook, curved forceps, or scalpel handle, followed by insertion of an endotracheal or tracheostomy tube.
-(1, 22-27)
+The "standard" open SC technique and its variations typically involve a horizontal or vertical incision through the skin, a horizontal incision through the cricothyroid membrane (CTM), a dilator or tool to enlarge or maintain the opening through the CTM (commonly a finger, tracheal hook, curved forceps, or scalpel handle), followed by insertion of an endotracheal or tracheostomy tube.1,22-27

 There are several difficulties inherent to the standard open SC technique.
 First, surgeons are much more familiar with surgical anatomy of the neck and often prefer a horizontal to a vertical skin incision.
-This is similar to the familiar tracheostomy incision with which most surgeons are very comfortable.
-(11) The horizontal skin incision is the technique taught by the American College of Surgeons' Advanced Trauma Life Support Course (25) and is thus the technique often preferred and subsequently taught by surgeons to other providers attending ATLS classes.
-Non-surgeons, such as emergency physicians, anesthesia providers, critical care physicians, and prehospital providers, who may be required to perform SC will not have performed dozens or even hundreds of tracheotomies as a regular part of their training and practice, and therefore will not be as familiar with the anatomy of the neck as a surgeon.
+This is similar to the familiar tracheostomy incision with which most surgeons are very comfortable.11 The horizontal skin incision is the technique taught in the American College of Surgeons Advanced Trauma Life Support Course and, thus, is the technique often preferred and subsequently taught by surgeons to other providers attending Advanced Trauma Life Support classes.
+Nonsurgeons, such as emergency physicians, anesthesia providers, critical care physicians, and prehospital providers, who may be required to perform SC will not have performed dozens or even hundreds of tracheotomies as a regular part of their training and practice; therefore, they will not be as familiar with the anatomy of the neck as a surgeon would be.

-For the non-surgeon and less experienced operators such as prehospital providers, we advocate a vertical skin incision.
+For the nonsurgeon and less experienced operators such as prehospital providers, we advocate a vertical skin incision.
 A vertical incision maximizes exposure of the appropriate anatomy for providers not as familiar with the surgical anatomy of the neck.
 This incision can then be extended at either end if further exposure is needed.
-Our previous autopsy study showed that four out of five failed SC cases had horizontal incisions, in some cases, multiple horizontal incisions, yet the airway was not successfully cannulated.
-(28)
+Our previous autopsy study showed that four of five failed SC cases had horizontal incisions-in some cases, multiple horizontal incisions-yet the airway was not successfully cannulated.

 A vertical midline incision also potentially minimizes bleeding.
-Goumous studied 107 autopsy specimens specifically examining the vascular structures (arteries and veins) located in the cricothyroid space that lie within one centimeter of the midline.
-Veins with a diameter of greater than two millimeters were considered a significant source of bleeding during the performance of a SC.
-Goumous and his colleagues found that 10.2% of 107 cadavers had veins greater than 2 mm in diameter located in the midline whereas 30.8% of specimens had these vascular structures within 1 cm from the midline.
-(29)
+Goumas et al. studied 107 autopsy specimens, specifically examining the vascular structures (arteries and veins) located in the cricothyroid space that lie within 1cm of the midline.
+Veins with a diameter of greater than 2mm were considered a significant source of bleeding during the performance of an SC.
+Goumas and his colleagues found that 10.2% of 107 cadavers had veins greater than 2mm in diameter located in the midline, whereas 30.8% of specimens had these vascular structures within 1cm of the midline.

-The "rapid four-step technique" (RFST) is a simplified version of the open surgical technique designed to increase speed by using a single horizontal puncture that simultaneously extends through the skin and CTM followed by insertion of a tracheostomy tube through the opening.
-By combining the incisions into one single incision and by not using a dilator, this technique was shown to be faster than the standard technique in a cadaver model.
-Complications with the RFST have been higher in some studies compared to the standard SC.(8, 9) Bleeding risk is potentially increased by using a single large, relatively deep, transverse incision.
+The "rapid four-step technique" (RFST) is a simplified version of the open surgical technique and is designed to increase speed by using a single horizontal puncture that simultaneously extends through the skin and CTM, followed by insertion of a tracheostomy tube through the opening.
+By combining the incisions into one single incision, and by not using a dilator, this technique was shown to be faster than the standard technique in a cadaver model.
+Complications with the RFST have been higher in some studies compared with the standard SC.
+Bleeding risk is potentially increased by using a single large, relatively deep, transverse incision.